Hilbert High School

 Hilbert High School is a public high school in Hilbert, Wisconsin, United States.
 It is part of the Hilbert School District.
 The school offers a range of courses, including college prep, advanced placement, core curricular, and vocational courses.
 It also offers a variety of fine arts, performing arts, athletic programs and clubs.

+Athletics

+Hilbert's teams are known as the Wolves, and they have been members of the Big East Conference since its inaugural 2015-16 season.